menomi/alx-system_engineering-devops/0x00-shell_basics/README.md

-move the file betty from /tmp/ to /tmp/my_first_directory. delete the file betty. delete the directory my_first_directory that is in /tmp directory.
+move the file betty from /tmp/ to /tmp/my_first_directory. delete the file betty. delete the directory my_first_directory that is in /tmp directory. changes the working directory to the previous one.